English claims to the French throne: The Tudors

 The anticipated support of the French people to his claim never emerged and Henry lost interest in pursuing it.
 As early as 1520, Henry declared, during his summit meeting with Francis I of France known as the Field of the Cloth of Gold, that it was "a title given to me which is good for nothing".
-In 1544 he attempted a final invasion, but the objective was limited to the conquest and colonisation of the Boulonnais, as Henry had, by then, given up on any aspiration to claim the throne.
+Henry finally gave up pressing his claim when the Holy Roman Emperor, Charles V, made no effort to secure for him the crown after defeating and capturing Francis in 1525 at the Battle of Pavia.
+Despite the Emperor being Henry's ally, Charles had simply ignored Henry's demands that his claim should form part of the peace negotiations leading to Francis's release.
+In 1544 Henry attempted a final invasion, but the objective was limited to the conquest and colonisation of the Boulonnais; he had given up on any aspiration to claim the throne.
 During the campaign he seized Boulogne, the occupation of which was very different to the occupation of Tournai.
 Henry attached it, as a colony, to the kingdom of England rather than ruling it as a king of France.
 Boulogne was evacuated in 1550 and in 1558, Calais, the last remaining English possession in mainland France, was lost as well.
 Henry's daughter, Elizabeth I, attempted an invasion of France in the 1560s but her objectives were to support the Huguenots and to take Le Havre to swap it for Calais, rather than the crown.
 England would continue to fight multiple wars with France, but none involved the claim to the French throne.